-From across the gallery, the size and color palette of the photographs first caught my eye.
+From across the gallery, the size and color palette of the photographs first caught my attention.
 Tenneson shoots primarily with a 20 × 24-inch Polaroid camera, and the contrast of the lovely raw edges of the Polaroid framing the muted colors of the photograph is truly beautiful.
 This gives the viewer a glimpse into the photographic process, and reminds me of days spent experimenting with film, large format cameras, Polaroid transfers, and other traditional and experimental techniques.

 The delicate negative space in this work has a painting-like quality with the soft texture and single vertical line of trim guiding the eye from top to bottom.
 At the bottom of the frame, a woman rests on the floor.
-It appears as if this woman could’ve been performing an ethereal ballet, twirling in the translucent fabric that blankets her.
+It appears as if this woman could have been performing an ethereal ballet, twirling in the translucent fabric that blankets her.
 Possibly in a graceful sweep, she fell to the floor.

-— Contributed by Stephanie Wisnet, communications manager
+—By Stephanie Wisnet, communications manager